-So let’s get you to the meat of this article so you can understand the exact movement progressions I originally used on myself, and then went on to use on dozens of my clients to get rid of knee pain and return to optimal performance.
+So let’s get you to the meat of this article to understand the exact movement progressions I initially used on myself and then use on dozens of my clients to get rid of knee pain and return to optimal performance.

-Before I jump into the actual movements here are 3 rules you need to follow in order to maximize the results you will get from using movement progressions in your training.
+Before I jump into the actual movements, here are three rules you need to follow to maximize the results you will get from using movement progressions in your training.

 3 Movement Progression Rules for Post-Surgery

 Rule #1 – Do not worry about reps, sets, or any other workout parameter that someone gives you.
-Instead focus on how the movement feels.
-Focus on mastering the movement so you have complete control every step of the way.
-Do not consider moving on to the next progression until you could send Rick or myself a video (please don’t actually send a video) that we would give you the thumbs up for.
+Instead, focus on how the movement feels.
+Focus on mastering the action so you have complete control of every step.
+Do not consider moving on to the next progression until you could send Rick or me a video (please don’t send a video) that we would give you the thumbs up for.

 Rule #2 – Be patient.
-In order to be able to return to competitive sports or just killing it in the gym you need to be patient.
+To return to competitive sports or just kill it in the gym, you need to be patient.
 One of the biggest lessons I learned from knee injury #1 was to take my time.
-Whenever I tried to move to the next skill too fast I woke up inflamed and in pain.
-Being patient is the only way to get back to your old abilities and beyond.
+Whenever I tried to move to the next skill too fast, I woke up inflamed and in pain.
+Being patient is the only way to get back to your old abilities.

 Rule #3 – Seek help.
 If you aren’t sure whether you are doing things right or not, seek help.
-Purchase products that will help you, hire coaches that know how to help you, and don’t settle for your garden-variety trainer or physical therapist.
-If you’re not feeling better or seeing performance results in 5 sessions then fire them and find someone who can help.
-It took me years to accept help but now I realize the importance of it.
+Purchase products that will help you hire coaches that know how to help you, and don’t settle for your garden-variety trainer or physical therapist.
+If you’re not feeling better or seeing performance results in 5 sessions, then fire them and find someone who can help.
+It took me years to accept help, but now I realize its importance.
 I hire coaches for everything from business to rock climbing.
-Seek help and you will cut your road to recovery in half!
+Seek help, and you will cut your road to recovery in half!